Brucella Antibody (CSF)

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

-Normal results are negative, meaning no brucella antibodies were found in your CSF.
+Normal results are negative.
+This means no brucella antibodies were found in your CSF.
 A negative result doesn't completely rule out an infection, though.

 A positive result means that brucella antibodies were found and that you have an infection.